sagarlimbu0/OCO2-OCO3/Download_converted_CSV_OCO2_11.1_vr/README.md

 - The script facilitates the retrieval of files from the OpenDap Server, subsequently converting them into CSV format.
 Key variables encompassed in the output include longitude, latitude, xco2_quality_flag (0 and 1), xco2, and dateTime.

+### Note:
+- This is ongoing development code.
+Future work will be customized to perform Asynchronous operations on data requests to the server.
+This will perform multiple consecutive requests which should be significantly faster than the current operation.

 ### Instructions:
 ![download_files](https://github.com/sagarlimbu0/OCO2-OCO3/blob/main/static_data/instructions.jpg)